 - Influence: Know the rules of communication and interaction so you can anticipate others’ behavior and negotiate your way

-Free Agent Clarity grew from working with ambitious professionals who initially wanted to find a new job.
+Career Clarity grew from working with ambitious professionals who initially wanted to find a new job.
 When they truly embraced what they excel at and how it fits in the big picture, starting acting from their point of view, and learned to manage communication, the influence they enjoyed allowed them to be less frustrated and happier.
 They were free to make their own choices.
 The difference was dramatic.
 Nearly half my clients stayed in their jobs and earned several promotions.
 Those who did change jobs found that the work they did with me allowed them to lead better wherever they go.
-Part personal growth, part career and life strategy, Free Agent Clarity provides the freedom to be in charge of your destiny.
+Part leadership development, part career and life strategy, Career Clarity provides the freedom to be in charge of your destiny.
 It’s subtle, but critical.
 When you know what you want and are negotiating it, you are not just blindly doing that looks good on paper.
 That critical difference brings focus, balance and success.

 “Leadership belongs to those who take it.”
 Sheryl Sandberg

-This new leg of my journey will be about stepping up and taking charge of a bigger game for yourself.
-Many of you have been on my list for some time and I would love for you to join me.
+What if this spring could be about stepping up and taking charge of a bigger game for yourself.
 As a starting point, will you ask yourself: